-Inspired and instructed by recognized teachers of Vipassana style Meditation in the West, Insight San Diego offers a learning and practice environment for longtime, midlevel, and beginning practitioners.
+Inspired and instructed by recognized teachers of Vipassana, or Insight, style Meditation in the West, Insight San Diego offers a learning and practice environment for longtime, midlevel, and beginning practitioners.

-Insight San Diego is committed to continuing a 30 year San Diego legacy of in-depth dharma study and detailed practice instruction in Vipassana style meditation also known as Insight Meditation.
+Insight San Diego is committed to continuing a 30 year San Diego legacy of in-depth Buddhist dharma study and detailed practice instruction in Vipassana style meditation.
 For over 30 years a group of dedicated Insight Meditation Practitioners have been studying in San Diego.
 These early pioneers were some of the initial participants in the first Vipassana style retreats on the West Coast taught by the founders of the Insight Meditation Society (IMS), Joseph Goldstein, Jack Kornfield, and Sharon Salzberg .
 The classes and other offerings through Insight San Diego are intended to acknowledge and share the wisdom and experience of San Diego’s longtime local Insight Meditation practitioner community with those who are newer to the Insight Meditation practice.

 Through many years of dedication, practice, and training a network of Insight Meditation study groups and sanghas have developed throughout San Diego County.